 Most people just write whatever suits them- when you should focus on tactical selection of your words.

 The great influence of sound on the human brain is well known.
 The sentences of the orator when he appeals to his art become long, rolling and sonorous.
 The peculiar balance of the phrases produces a cadence which resembles blank verse rather than prose.
 It would be easy to multiply examples since nearly every famous peroration in the English language might be quoted.

 Effective public speaking has a tempo all its own.
-As Churchill notes, any famous text or quote that you know by heart likely flows along its own unique rhythm.
+Any famous text or quote that you know by heart likely flows along its own unique rhythm.

 III.
 Accumulation of Argument

 The climax of oratory is reached by a rapid succession of waves of sound and vivid pictures.
 The audience is delighted by the changing scenes presented to their imagination.
 Their ear is tickled by the rhythm of the language.
 The enthusiasm rises.
 A series of facts is brought forward all pointing in a common direction.
 The end appears in view before it is reached.
 The crowd anticipate the conclusion and the last words fall amid a thunder of assent.